APonce911/jekyll-mywebsite/pt/_posts/2019-03-24-notas-tutorial-scala.md

     divide(2, 0) shouldBe Left("Division by zero")
    </code></pre>

-<h2>Object Oriented Programming</h2>
+<h2>Object-Oriented Programming</h2>
  <h3>Classes</h3>

-  A class define a new constructor, and a new type.
+  A class defines a new constructor and a new type.

  <h3>Objects</h3>
   Objects are the elements of a class type.